techbygiusi/Labby/README.md

 > **Disclaimer:** Labby is a vibe-coded project built mainly with Codex from OpenAI.

-> **P.S.:** I’m looking for someone to design a nice logo for the application — if you’re interested (or know someone), please reach out.
+> **P.S.:** I’m looking for someone to design a nice logo for the application.
+If you’re interested (or know someone), please reach out.

 ---